theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 ## Plugin installation

 To add the remote execution feature, a plugin for Foreman and Smart Proxy is required.
-The installer can handle the installation and the initial configuration of both for you.
+The installer can handle both the installation and the initial configuration.
 The Foreman installer can be run repeatedly.
 In case you haven’t done manual modifications to your installation, such as changing configuration files yourself, it will do no harm.
 You don’t have to repeat the same parameters, their values are stored from the previous